nasifayc/afronex-task-4/README.md

 ## afronex shop is a simple ecommerce app, that enables users to track, manage and operate on product catalogs.

 ## This project consists basic flutter concepts such as:
-- Backend - Firebase (authentication, database, and storag)
+- Backend - Firebase (authentication, database, and storage)
-- State Management - Getx
+- State Management - GetX
 - Product Resource - Rest API calls

-## Before using this up make sure to have the latest version of flutter on your computer and git version control as well.
+## Before using this app make sure to have the latest version of flutter on your computer and git version control as well.
 ### Then you can use the app using the following steps:

 - clone this repository - git clone [this.url]